Directory of U.S. Military Rockets and Missiles

 FGM-172

-Copyright © 2008 Andreas Parsch
+Copyright © 2008-2024 Andreas Parsch

 Alliant Techsystems GQM-173 MSST

 In mid-2007, the U.S. Navy initiated the MSST (Multi-Stage Supersonic Target) program to develop a target missile to simulate the Russian 3M54E (SS-N-27 Sizzler) anti-ship missile.
-In February 2008, the designation ZGQM-173A was allocated to the future MSST vehicle.
-The GQM-173 will have to replicate the capabilities of the 3M54E, which is a subsonic cruise missile with a supersonic terminal stage.
+In February 2008, the designation ZGQM-173A was allocated to the planned MSST vehicle.
+The GQM-173 had to replicate the capabilities of the 3M54E, which is a subsonic cruise missile with a supersonic terminal stage.
 The latter approaches its target at low-level at Mach 2.8, and can perform high-g evasive maneuvers.
 In late August 2008, the Navy announced that Alliant Techsystems (ATK) was selected as prime contractor for the MSST.

 Image: ATK